OpenPrinting/openprinting.github.io/_posts/2021-09-16-OpenPrinting News - September 2021.md

 It supports ~5000 different printer models, mainly with drivers from the well-known [Ghostscript](http://www.ghostscript.com/) but also some others.
 The printer model support is based on OpenPrinting's [printer support database (Foomatic)](http://www.openprinting.org/printers/).
 Especially many standard laser (PCL 6/XL, PCL 5c/e, PCL4) and dot matrix (ESC/P, OKI, IBM, ...) but also many printers with proprietary print data formats are supported.
 There are not only model-specific entries to choose from, but also generic entries for the common formats for the case your printer is not explicitly listed.

-The Printer Application gives access to all the options of the former PPD files inside its web interface ("Device Settings", "Media", "Printing Defaults" but can be easily used from any IPP-compliant client application or device.
-The standard IPP attributes are automatically converted to the best-fitting PPD option settings, espoecially for color, quality, and content optimization.
+The Printer Application gives access to all the options of the former PPD files inside its web interface ("Device Settings", "Media", "Printing Defaults") but can be easily used from any IPP-compliant client application or device.
+The standard IPP attributes are automatically converted to the best-fitting PPD option settings, especially for color, quality, and content optimization.

 These drivers already ship for many years with most common Linux distributions (Ubuntu, Debian, Fedora, SUSE, ...) and have made many user's printers work and these printers will continue to work in environments where only Printer Applications (and no classic printer driver packages) are supported.